l-Luna/PrismaticHelper/DOCUMENTATION.md

 #### `show_next_booster`
 Reveals the first invisible booster in the room, or does nothing if no boosters have been hidden.

-#### `show_next_door`
+#### `show_next_door, soundIndex = 1`
 Reveals the first invisible door in the room, or does nothing if no doors have been hidden.
-Only Farewell's doors have a reveal animation by default, but other doors can be given one with a custom `Sprites.xml`.
+Only Farewell's doors have a reveal animation by default, but other doors can be given one with a custom `Sprites.xml`. `soundIndex` changes the sound used when the door appears; should be between 1-5 inclusive.

 #### `player_animation, anim = idle, mode = start`
 Makes the player play the specified animation.
 See `Sprites.xml` for the available animation.
 If `mode` is `play`, the cutscene waits for the animation to end; otherwise, the animation continues while other triggers and dialog occurs.